seanzippers/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop .
+Searched the DeviceFileEvents table for ANY file that had the string “tor” in it and discovered what looks like the user “employee” downloaded a Tor installer and did something that resulted in tor-related files being copied to the Desktop and the creation of a file called “tor-shopping-list”.
+These events began at:2025-03-21T18:54:10.2470437Z.

 **Query used to locate events:**